Gridasov/artifact-registry-npm-tools/README.md

         }
         ```

+        yarn:

+        ```
+        "scripts": {
+            "artifactregistry-login": "npx google-artifactregistry-auth --repo-config-yarn=[./.yarnrc.yml] --credential-config-yarn=[~/.yarnrc.yml]",
+        }
+        ```

         Where:
         - `--repo-config` is the `.npmrc` file with your repository settings.
 If you don't specify this flag,
         the default location is the current directory.
         - `--credential-config` is the path to the `.npmrc` file where you want to write the access token.
 The default is your user `.npmrc` file.
+        - `--repo-config-yarn` is the `.yarnrc.yml` file with your repository settings.
+If you don't specify this flag,
+        the default location is the current directory.
+        - `--credential-config-yarn` is the path to the `.yarnrc.yml` file where you want to write the access token.
+The default is your user `.yarnrc.yml` file.

         If you want to skip checking for npm Artifact Registry domain and allow the auth token to be attached to any domains, add the flag `--allow-all-domains`